Vietnam Travel Blog

 Vietnam is well known as an affordable place to visit which is a major drawcard for tourists wanting a unique Asian experience without the high prices of some of its neighbouring destinations of Hong Kong and Singapore.
 Accommodation styles vary and offer excellent value for money.
 Whether your travelling to Vietnam with kids, or a couple there is something for every budget from guest house style lodgings to high end Hotel chains.

 We have stayed in many types of accommodation and our expectations are often exceeded, not only for the level of comfort offered but also by the warm and friendly hospitality of the hotel staff that often go that extra mile to ensure your stay in memorable.
 During our stay in Ho Chi Minh city we stayed at one of the premier hotels in District 1 which was located within the heart of Ho Chi Minh City’s tourist attractions.
 For a detailed review of what to expect with this style of accommodation see our hotel review of the Grand Hotel Saigon.

 There are so many places to see in Vietnam.
-From the pristine beachside historic villages of Hoi An, only a short distance from the popular resort town of Da Nang to the bay area of Halong Bay and the mighty Mekong Delta to the large modern cities.
+From the pristine beachside historic villages of Hoi An and the nearby An Bang Village which are both only a short distance from the popular resort town of Da Nang, to the bay area of Halong Bay and the mighty Mekong Delta to the large modern cities.

 Below you can find all of our Vietnam Travel Blog posts.